kraftaa/kraftaa.github.io/_posts/2025-11-18-building-transformdash.md

 I'm planning to add:

+- True incremental model support (tracking state, INSERT-only updates)
 - A testing framework for model validation
-- Better incremental model strategies
 - Support for more databases (ClickHouse would be interesting)
 - Some kind of scheduling system